jasiek-net/sendme/README.md

 #### BUGS & FIXES
 - I changed in Collapsible.js overflow to 'scroll' in render() https://github.com/oblador/react-native-collapsible/issues/51

 #### REFACTOR
+- [ ] why boom when 3 times go to photo and back?
 - [ ] Info.plist: SendMe needs access to the photo library, to send pictures
 - [ ] Info.plist: SendMe needs access to the camera, to take pictures
 - [ ] split reducers to several files